rsksmart/RSKIPs/IPs/RSKIP545.md

 `authorization_list = [[chain_id, address, nonce, y_parity, r, s], ...]`

 and this is described more fully below.
 Note that the transaction payload includes fields that do not currently exist on Rootstock.
 This includes the fields `max_priority_fee_per_gas` and  `max_fee_per_gas` from EIP-1559 and `access_list` from EIP-2930.
 These field names are retained to ensure compatibility for preexisting wallet software and tooling in use in Ethereum.
-The `access_list` can simply be ignored by RSKJ - at least initially.
-The gas fee variables (`max_priority_fee_per_gas`,  `max_fee_per_gas`) can be reinterpreted internally in terms of `gasprice` and `minimumGasPrice`.
+The `access_list` can simply be ignored.
+The transaction's `gasPrice` can be set to the lower of `max_priority_fee_per_gas` and  `max_fee_per_gas`.
+Of course, all of the fields have to be used when validating the transaction's signature.

 Following EIP-7702, a null destination is not valid for the set-code transaction.
 Thus, it cannot be used for contract creation.
 The original EIP also prohibits the use of this transaction for EIP-4844 style blobs.
 Since Rootstock currently has no implementation for Ethereum’s blob-carrying transactions, this restriction is currently moot.
 However, we leave this remark here for future reference in case there is a RSKIP to implement a system similar to EIP-4844.